 Registration time provides a good opportunity to meet with an advisor to discuss your progress toward your goals and any questions and issues you may have.

 New students are required to meet with a New Student Advisor to discuss career goals and register for classes.
-Contact the New Student Advising and Veterans Center or visit a campus near you.
+Contact the New Student Advising Center or visit a campus near you.

 If you're a current student, you've been assigned to an academic advisor within your major.
 Don't know who your advisor is?